UnitTestBot/usvm/usvm-python/README.md

       ```

 2. Use Gradle tasks to do the rest.

+    - Task to run tests (see `src/test/resources/samples` and `src/test/kotlin/org/usvm/samples`):

+      - `:usvm-python:test` (name of task group --- `verification`)

-    Tasks for running `src/test/kotlin/manualTest.kt` (name of task group --- `run`):
+    - Tasks for running `src/test/kotlin/manualTest.kt` (name of task group --- `run`):

       - `:usvm-python:manualTestDebug`: run with debug logging and debug build of CPython
       - `:usvm-python:manualTestDebugNoLogs`: run with info logging and debug build of CPython
-    - `:usvm-python:manualTestRelease`: run with info logging and release build of CPython

 ## Addition of a method in CPythonAdapter